OAfrica was founded by Lisa Lovatt-Smith in October 2002.

 Lisa is an established author whose published work includes 13 books on design and photography.
 She was an editor at Vogue magazine for many years while living in both Spain and France.
-In 2002 Lisa decided to volunteer with her daughter at children’s home in Ghana.
-There were more than 100 destitute and abandoned children living at the home, some brought to the home by police or social welfare workers because the children’s parents had died of endemic sicknesses such as malaria, AIDS, or tuberculosis.
-Very often, however, the children were abandoned because the parents simply couldn’t afford to take care of them.
+In 2002, Lisa decided to volunteer with her daughter at an orphanage in Ghana.
+Here she met more than 100 destitute and abandoned children living in horrific conditions, some brought to the ophanage by police or social welfare workers because the children’s parents had died of endemic sicknesses such as malaria, AIDS or tuberculosis.
+Very often, however, the children were abandoned simply because the parents couldn’t afford to take care of them.

 This experience proved to be so life changing for Lisa that she left behind her glamorous lifestyle in Europe and moved to Ghana full-time.
 Her desire to help the children was a long-lasting and substantial one, driving her to found OAfrica with the aim of ensuring that no child need to grow up in an orphange or institution—unloved and with few prospects for the future.